rs4216/TFA-final-project/README.md

 rs4216, fx2183

 ## Description of project
-for the top10 notebook, in order to count the top 10 complain type , I first groupby the dataset by the 'complain type' columns, then sorted the value by descending orders.
+In "Top 10", in order to count the top 10 complain type , I first groupby the dataset by the 'complain type' columns, then sorted the value by descending orders.
 After that i use head function to show the top 10 value and save it to the top10 variable.

+In "Parking", we analyzed whether illegal parking incidents are a larger fraction of total 311 incidents in your ZIP code than they are in general.